 Approval of the memberships detailed in the revised appendix was proposed by the Leader of the Council and seconded by the Deputy Leader of the Council.
-It was resolved unanimously:

 That the membership of Committees, Sub-Committees and other Member Bodies for 2023/24, as detailed in revised Appendix 1 of the Officer's report, be approved.